dzsoker023/Factorio-Access/README.md

 Scan for entities in only the direction you are facing: SHIFT + END

 Navigate scanner list entries: PAGE UP and PAGE DOWN.
-Alternatively you can use UP ARROW and DOWN ARROW.
+Alternatively you can use ALT + UP ARROW and ALT + DOWN ARROW.

 Repeat scanner list entry: HOME

 Switch between different instances of the same entry: SHIFT + PAGE UP and SHIFT + PAGE DOWN.
-Alternatively you can use SHIFT + UP ARROW and SHIFT + DOWN ARROW.
+Alternatively you can use ALT + SHIFT + UP ARROW and ALT + SHIFT + DOWN ARROW.

 Change scanner list filter category: CONTROL + PAGE UP and CONTROL + PAGE DOWN.
-Alternatively you can use CONTROL + UP ARROW and CONTROL + DOWN ARROW.
+Alternatively you can use ALT + CONTROL + UP ARROW and ALT + CONTROL + DOWN ARROW.

 Sort scan results by distance from current character location: N. If you change location, you need to press again.